melezhik/sparrow/README.md

 That makes `sparrow plg install` command use `pip3` ( not `pip` ) to install dependencies by requirements.txt file

-* sparrow_version - sets minimal version of Sparrow required by plugins.
+* sparrow_version - sets minimal version of Sparrow required by plugin.

 This is mostly useful for Sparrow developers.
-Some plugins may relies on the latest version of Sparrow and couldn't run correctly on the older version, to avoid any confusion plugins developers may declare a minimum version of Sparrow so that if the target machine does have it an exception will be raised instead of plugin execution when `sparrow plg run` command is invoked.
+Some plugins may rely on the latest versions of Sparrow and couldn't run correctly on the older versions, to avoid any confusion plugins developers may declare a minimum version of Sparrow so that if the target machine does have it an exception will be raised instead of plugin execution when `sparrow plg run` command is invoked.